izabela-marcinkowska/password-generator/README.md

-# password-generator
+# Password Generator

-This is my project for a password generator.
-You will have two sorts of passwords to choose from.
+This project features a robust password generator that provides users with two distinct styles of passwords, ensuring versatility and security for various user needs.

+## Features

+With this password generator, users can create passwords that are both secure and customized to their preferences.
+The generator offers the following features:

-## Random password
+### Random Passwords
-Random way will generate a password in random order, always starting with a letter.
-You will have to input:
-##### Amount letters
-You can choose between 8 to 25 letters.
-If you leave this choice empty password will generate 10 characters.

-##### Letters
-If you choose letters option password will include random capitals and lowercase letters.
-You cannot choose only capitals or only lowercase.

-##### Numbers
+The `Random` mode crafts passwords in a non-sequential arrangement, always initiating with an alphabetical character.
+Users can fine-tune the following settings:

+#### Length
+- **Default**: 10 characters
+- **Options**: Anywhere from 8 to 25 characters.
+Leaving this field blank defaults to a 10-character password.

+#### Character Types
+- **Letters**: Passwords will include a mix of random uppercase and lowercase letters.
+Exclusive selection of either case is not available.
-If you choose numbers option random numbers between 0 and 9 will be randomly added to the password.
+- **Numbers**: Includes random numbers ranging from 0 to 9 interspersed within the password.

-##### Special signs
-If you choose special signs option you will get all allowed ASCII signs added to the password.
-To match the rules of the most sites, we will not start password with a special sign.
+- **Special Characters**: Incorporates all permissible ASCII symbols, ensuring the first character is not a special symbol to comply with most website requirements.

+### Dash-Separated Passwords

+The `Dash-Separated` mode generates passwords that are segmented by dashes, evenly interspersing letters, numbers, and special characters for readability and memorability.

-## Dash-separated password
+## Getting Started

-You will have option to choose password written with the dash-separted way.
-It means that password will include letters, numbers and signs and they will evanly separated by dashes.
+To generate a password:

+1. Choose the desired password style: `Random` or `Dash-Separated`.
+2. Specify the password length (8 to 25 characters).
+3. Select the types of characters to include (letters, numbers, and/or special characters).
+4. Generate your password.